ryandeussing/trust-frontend/README.md

 2. ```npm run start```
     - starts webpack bundler and serves the files with webpack dev server

-### Testing

-- `npm run verify` will run linters and tests
-- Travis is used to test the build for this code.
-  - You are always notified on failed builds
-  - You are only notified on successful builds if the build before it failed
-  - By default, both `push` events as well as `pull_request` events send notifications
-  - Travis is defaulted to notify #insights-bots

 ### How it works

 - any push to the `{REPO}` `master` branch will deploy to a `{REPO}-build` `ci-beta` branch